 Places to See the Northern Lights in Europe

+Which are the best places for Northern Lights?
 Witnessing the mesmerizing dance of the Aurora Borealis, or Northern Lights, is a bucket list experience for many.
 Europe offers breathtaking locations to chase this celestial phenomenon.
 Venture beyond the city lights and immerse yourself in the beauty of the Arctic.
-Read more and find the best location for an unforgettable journey under the dancing lights!
-We will plan every detail for you to perfection!
-From tours to flights to luxury hotels, with all the perks added at no additional charge!

 The fascination with the Northern Lights dates as far back as the beginning of civilization, with the dancing waves of coloured light depicted in French cave paintings as old as 30,000 BC.
 Typically, they’re only seen in the northern parts of the Northern Hemisphere, near the Arctic Circle, on dark, clear autumn and winter nights.
 The lights are dependent on unpredictable solar flares ejecting charged particles that collide with gases in the atmosphere, so any trip to see the Northern Lights runs the risk of missing out on the spectacle altogether.